 Legislators Call on President to Finalize Carbon Standards for Power Plants

-Boston, MA – Today, the National Caucus of Environmental Legislators (NCEL) delivered to President Obama a letter signed by 302 state legislators from 40 states, including 32 legislators from Massachusetts alone, urging him to prioritize tackling global warming in his second term.
-The move was applauded by Environment Massachusetts and other environmental advocates across the country.
-(View the Letter)
+Denver, CO – Today, the National Caucus of Environmental Legislators (NCEL) delivered to President Obama a letter signed by 302 state legislators from 40 states, including 16 Colorado legislators, urging him to prioritize tackling global warming in his second term.
+The move was applauded by Environment Colorado and other environmental advocates across the country.

-“This is what leadership in tackling global warming looks like,” said Alison Giest, Federal Field Organizer with Environment Massachusetts.
-“From Superstorm Sandy to record temperatures in Massachusetts this year, far too many Americans have been harmed by the early effects of global warming.
+“This is what leadership in fighting global warming looks like,” said Anneli Berube, Field Organizer with Environment Colorado.
+“From devastating wildfires, to extreme drought, far too many Coloradans have been harmed by the early effects of global warming.
 We have the solutions to address this problem, and today these legislators are speaking out and urging the President to follow through on his pledge to put these solutions to work.”